 How to Apply Geofiction

-How to Apply Geofiction: Three Ideas
+How to apply Geofiction: Three Ideas

 The possibilities listed below are just some of the ways that geofiction is used today.
 The sky is the limit; whatever you can imagine, you can do.
 These are just some of the most-common applications of geofiction today.